-- Kat Austen, Colour me beautiful: Wellcome Image Awards winners, NewScientist, February 2011

 "It's not the lack of information.
 It's the lack of integration." -- Janine Benyus, TED

 This project is interesting in its own right: Mapping sensory experience.
-And it sparked an idea.
-From time to time, working with architects who've needed help getting past apparent organizational roadblocks, we've done belief maps* just to raise awareness of how different stakeholders have different vantage points, beliefs and views on architecture and the initiative in question.
-I'd never thought to do any kind of experience map against the existing code base...
-Yet, couldn't we map our brownfield/legacy software this way?
+But it is also inspiring.
+We can do the same kind of "dragons be here" experience map against the existing code base...
 Well, it's an idea.
 You know, collect the emotive experience visually, as part of a pitch to "clear the backlog/debt," establish priorities and see where the biggest pain points are.

 Ok, it sounds like child's play.
 But sometimes that's what it takes to get the undiscussables out from under the rug and just see things in a different light.
 (Note the disgusting smells, noise, congestion...)
 And the good news is, we can do this -- we don't have to be able to draw any better than 6 year olds!